Electricity Laws and Incentives in California

 APU provides rebates for residential, commercial, industrial, and municipal customers for the purchase and installation of Level 2 or direct current fast charging (DCFC) stations.
 Rebates are available in the following amounts:

-Applicants installing DCFC stations receive a maximum of 10 rebates.
-Program participants may also receive up to $5,000 for sub-meter installation fees, $1,500 for city permit fees, and $2,000 for electric panel upgrade services.
+Applicants installing DCFC stations may receive a maximum of 10 rebates.
+Applicants may also receive up to $5,000 for sub-meter installation fees and up to $1,500 for city permit fees.
 Additional terms and conditions apply.
 For more information, including how to apply, see the APU Personal EV Charger Rebate and Public EV Charger Rebate websites.

 Electric Vehicle (EV) Charging Station Rebates for Businesses - SMUD